-For the Fall 2021 class, Loyola University New Orleans College of Law accepts applications beginning September 15, 2020.
-The deadline to apply for the Fall 2021 class is August 1, 2021.
-Admission to Loyola is based on a number of factors, including the applicant’s academic record, Law School Admissions Test (LSAT) score, work and life experience, and personal statement.
+The College of Law will accept applications for the Fall 2024 class from October 15, 2023 through July 15, 2024.
+The application portal will promptly close at July 15, 2024, 5pm CT.
+Admission to Loyola is based on a number of factors, including the applicant’s academic record, Law School Admissions Test (LSAT) or Graduate Record Examination (GRE) score, work and life experience, and personal statement.
 A complete application consists of the following:

 A complete application submitted through the Law School Admissions Council (LSAC),